mlcommons/algorithmic-efficiency/README.md

 ## Platform
 ### My machine only has one GPU.
 How can I use this repo?
 You can run this repo on a machine with arbitrary number of GPUs.
 However, the default batchsizes in our reference algorithms `algorithmic-efficiency/baselines` and `algorithmic-efficiency/reference_algorithms` are tuned for a machine with 8 16GB V100 GPUs.
 You may run into OOMs if you run these algorithms with fewer than 8 GPUs.
-To solve this please reduce the batchsizes for the submission.
+If you run into these issues because you are using a machine with less total GPU memory, please reduce the batchsizes for the submission.
+Note that your final submission must 'fit' on the benchmarking hardware, so if you are using fewer GPUs with higher per gpu memory, please monitor your memory usage to make make sure it will fit on a 8 16GB V100 GPUs.

 ### How do I run this on my SLURM cluster?
 You may run into issues with `sudo` and `docker` on a SLURM cluster.
 To run the workloads in a SLURM cluster you can use Apptainer (previously Singularity), see this [section](using-singularity/apptainer-instead-of-docker).